 So you’re relocating overseas and your Giant Sized Dog ( Great Dane, Mastiff, Newfoundland, Irish Wolfhound ) is way too Large for a traditional plastic travel Kennel even with a height extension kit, now what?
 The next step might be to look into a custom made pet shipping crate.
 But, Where should you start and What option are available?

 BUYing a Custom Dog Crate: You can custom order your dog a crate from a professional pet shipper who sells and builds wood dog shipping crates to fit any size dog.
+Or you can purchase a Ready to Assemble wood crate from Pet Travel Vendors such as CR8-2Fly.
 The advantages are they have first hand knowledge of airline’s requirements or size restriction and how much space your sized dog will absolutely need.
 Also they are well aware of what type of wood to use to avoid having issues with custom agents and border control officers which could potentially get your dog held up in customs or rejected for entry.
 The disadvantage is they can be quite expensive and cost a fortune to get them shipped to you.
 So try and find a pet shipper who is located near you if possible.
 Maybe even plan to pick the crate up in person rather than having it shipped, it can potentially save you a lot of money.

 BUILDing a Custom Dog Crate: You can build one yourself from scratch.
 Not really the best solution if you are not extremely handy.
 But for the folks who are handy and have all the right tools not impossible.
 Might be a good idea to contact a Pet shipper or two first – who offer custom made dog shipping crates and pick their brains a little.
 Send them your dogs measurements and let them tell you what size they would recommend and why.
 Also if traveling overseas do your best to avoid using any “solid wood products” only plywood.